 39114 Ocean Drive, Cypress Village, Gualala, 707-884-1531

-Head downstairs and a few steps across the parking lot to Spindrift Gallery (39120 Ocean Drive, Cypress Village, Gualala, 707-884-4484).
+Head downstairs and a few steps across the parking lot to Spindrift Gallery.
 Owner Craig Gilliland presents an eclectic collection of contemporary art of all kinds, including his own work.
 Displays in this clean, bright gallery change every two or three months.
 Spindrift also displays fine art on a rotating basis at the Sea Ranch Lodge, about eight to nine miles south of Gualala.

 Elsewhere in Gualala

 Operated by the Gualala Arts Center, this gallery features art and fine crafts by a wide variety of artists.
 The artists frequently serve as volunteers in the gallery.
 Monthly exhibit opening receptions are on the first night of the exhibit from 5 to 7 pm, usually on the first Saturday of the month.
 The Dolphin also serves as a local visitors center, providing information about what to see and do in and around Gualala.

 39225 Highway 1, behind the post office in downtown Gualala, 707-884-3896